-Are you a LGBTQ+ student or prospective student, who is interested in additional financial resources to attend Kenyon?
+Are you a LGBTQ+ student or prospective student, who is interested in additional financial resources to support your education at Kenyon?
 If so, there are a variety of national and regional scholarship opportunities that are available at various points throughout the year.
+Kenyon also has a number of processes in place to support you in accessing financial support resources.

 Explore various national scholarship opportunities for LGBTQ+ students below.
 Opportunities are available for prospective, new and/or returning students at Kenyon.